On growth rate and contact homology: Introduction and main results

-If $S$ is a torus, universally tight contact structures are standard contact structures on $T^3$ \cite{Giroux00}, the contact homology is known and its growth rate is quadratic (see~\cite{Bourgeois02}).
-Bourgeois \cite{Bourgeois02} also studied contact structures transverse and non-tangent to the fibers with $\chi(S,V)< 0$.
-By use of Morse-Bott theory, he computed contact homology and obtained a linear growth rate.
-These structures have a $S^1$-invariant contact structure in their isotopy class.
+If $S$ is a torus, universally tight contact structures are standard contact structures on $T^3$ \cite{Giroux00}.
+The contact homology is known~\cite{EGH00} and its growth rate is quadratic, see for example Bourgeois's Morse-Bott approach to contact homology~\cite{Bourgeois02}.
+Bourgeois also studied contact structures transverse and non-tangent to the fibers with $\chi(S,M)< 0$.
+He computed contact homology and obtained a linear growth rate.
+Each of these contact structure has an $S^1$-invariant contact structure in its isotopy class.